Phastboy/notebook/README.md

 # Notebook 📚

-Welcome to my personal notebook!
-This dynamic notebook 📚 contains a treasure trove of knowledge about my exhilarating journey in software engineering.
+Welcome to notebook!
+This dynamic notebook 📚 contains a treasure trove of knowledge about software engineering.

 ## Overview 🌟